Louis7728/Matching-Game-beta/README.md

 # Matching-Game-beta

+this was made with VS Community

-copy sfml .dll's into project folder after building
+you'll need to copy the sfml .dll's into the project folder after building